11119 Rockville Pike

 Six Keys To Holiday Skin and Hair Health

-This holiday season, like the last, will be different to those we have experienced previously.
-However, there will still be opportunities to spend time with our loved ones, and to fill our days with seasonal hope and light.
+This holiday season, like the last, we may feel a sense of emerging again into the light.
+There will be opportunities to spend time with our loved ones, and to fill our days with seasonal hope and cheer.
 The holidays are an excellent time for us to review our health goals for the New Year and beyond, and to decide if we want to make a few changes.

-Our skin is an important part of this health plan because it is the largest organ in our bodies and, in association with hair and nails, the mirror of everything that happens inside.
+Our skin is an important part of this health plan because it is the largest organ in our bodies.
+In association with our hair and nails, our skin is the mirror of everything that happens inside.
 Healthy, glowing skin is a sign of good general health, and also of energy and vitality.

 Here are six tips for building good skin and hair health for the holidays and beyond.

 Skin cancer is now the most common cancer in the United States, and affects one in five Americans.
 The key to avoiding serious problems is early detection and treatment.
 The American Academy of Dermatology recommends annual full-body skin examinations by a board-certified dermatologist, and more frequent examinations if you have a personal or family history of skin cancers or pre-cancers.
 Your dermatologist can show you how to perform regular skin self-exams at home in between your regular office visits.